netgloo/benjamin/readme.md

 #### Troubleshooting

-If it is the first time you will use Composer, can happen that you will get an error like this when you run `composer install`:
+If it is the first time you run Composer, can happen that you get an error like the one below when you run `composer install`:

 ``` bash
 Could not fetch https://api.github.com/repos/username/repo/zipball/863df9687835c62aa423a22412d26fa2ebde3fd3, please create a GitHub OAuth token to go over the API rate limit